driveawayProducts Featured Brands

 Left unprotected and out in the elements, your car's paint will quickly oxidize.
 You won't notice the damage over a period of a month or two, but it's there.
 After a year in the elements without protection, your paint will be noticeably dull and rough.

 Paint oxidation is not the kiss of death.
 Light oxidation is easily removed through regular paint cleaning and polishing.
-Moderate oxidation can also be repaired, but may require a cutting polish, like Sonus SFX-1 Restore.
+Moderate oxidation can also be repaired, but may require a cutting polish, like Pinnacle Advanced Swirl Remover.
 Heavy oxidation, recognizable by a completely dull, chalky surface, is likely beyond complete restoration.
-However, even heavily oxidized paint can be polished to bring back shine.
+However, even heavily oxidized paint can be polished to bring back shine if you start with a heavy duty compound like Wolfgang Uber Compound.

 As with any form of paint damage, use the least abrasive polish necessary to get results.
 Even moderate paint oxidation causes paint thinning.
 As you polish, the oxidized (dead) paint is quickly removed.